hermangroup/docs/governance/eight-steps.rst

 Keep your proposal clear
   Your proposal should have a clear title, followed by a short and simple description of the objectives.
-Explain early in your proposal exactly how it will benefit the Dash network, how much Dash you are requesting, how you arrived at this value, and finally who you are and how you plan to do the work.
+Explain early in your proposal exactly how it will benefit the Historia network, how much Historia you are requesting, how you arrived at this value, and finally who you are and how you plan to do the work.
 Masternodes should be able to immediately get an idea of what you are proposing from the first few lines of your